-Market value was based on the closing price for our common stock on the last trading day of 2021 of \$8.09 per share.
-This column represents the number of outstanding earned and unearneed PSUs at the target award levels.
-This column represents the payout value for the PSUs which were earned on the target number of shares for unearneed PSUs by \$8.09, the closing price of our common stock on the last trading day of 2021.
-The actual payout for unearneed PSUs will depend upon our actual performance compared to our peer group's performance at the end of each performance period and the price of our common shares on the date on which the payouts occur.
+(2) This column represents the number of outstanding earned and unearned PSUs at the target award levels.

+(3) This column represents the payout value for the PSUs which were earned but not vested and the projected pay out values of unearned PSUs.
+The projected payout values are determined by multiplying the shares earned or the target number of shares for unearned PSUs by \$8.09, the closing price of our common stock on the last trading day of 2021.
+The actual payout for unearned PSUs will depend upon our actual performance compared to our peer group's performance at the end of each performance period and the price of our common shares on the date on which the payouts occur.